 Qui genus jactat suum, aliena laudat.

 Sandwick is a fertile parish in West Mainland, Orkney with limited access to the sea and no peat.
-Several millennia before the arrival of the Vikings, the archeological record shows Orkney to have been settled and farmed in the Neolithic.
-E.g. Skara Brae, near the Bay of Skaill in Sandwick, was occupied for 700 years from ca. 3180 BC - 2500 BC - considerably longer than European migrants have occupied America.
-Skara Brae, hitherto a uniquely important European site, must now share the laurels with Links of Noltland on Westray, which has recently been shown to be equally as important and comparable in date and scale with Skara Brae.
-Neolithic Orkney was buzzing.
+The archeological record shows Orkney to have been settled and farmed by Neolithic, and possibly Mesolithic, people several millennia before the arrival of Picts or Vikings e.g. Skara Brae, near the Bay of Skaill in Sandwick, was occupied for 700 years from ca. 3180 BC - 2500 BC, longer than immigrant Americans have occupied America.

-There is some evidence of even earlier human activity in Orkney during the Mesolithic [i.e. pre 3,800 BC], but whether that of seasonal migrants or settlers is unclear.
-[See Wickham-Jones] Neolithic settlers [ca. 3,800 - 1,800 BC] may have included at least two co-existing but culturally distinct populations.
-One constructed stalled cairns associated with Unstan ware; another, possibly slightly later culture, built chambered cairns and favoured grooved pottery.
+There is evidence of Mesolithic [i.e. pre 3,800 BC] human activity in Orkney but whether that of seasonal migrants or settlers is unclear.
+[See Wickham-Jones] Neolithic settlers [ca. 3,800 - 1,800 BC] appear to have included at least two co-existing but culturally distinct populations.
+One constructed stalled cairns and is associated with Unstan ware; another, possibly slightly later culture, built chambered cairns and favoured grooved pottery.
 The stalled tombs have similarities with those found the length of western Europe and as far south as Malta; the chambered tombs share characteristics with Irish cairns.
-Similarly, burials around Stonehenge also reveal two distinct populations and cultures.
 Neolithic tombs in Orkney are sited on or overlooking prime agricultural land and it has been argued that they may have demarcated individual or family ‘estates’.
-There is also general agreement that all these earely settlers were Celts of one sort or another.

 The exact date the Vikings arrived in Orkney is as uncertain as that of the Picts, but at about the same time the Picts united with the Scots, much of coastal Britain was under pressure from the Vikings, who by about 850 AD had established themselves in Orkney, a strategically important base mid-way between Scandinavia, the Western Isles and Ireland, as well as conveniently close to mainland Britain - all targets worth plundering.
 It is probable that Norsemen had frequented Orkney long before settling.